mpaperno/MSFSTouchPortalPlugin/README.md

 Auto-generated documentation on all actions, connectors, events, settings, and default included states can be found in [DOCUMENTATION.md](DOCUMENTATION.md).

+## Editions

+There are two separate plugins available here, one for MSFS 2020 (and eventually 2024), and another for "legacy" sims like FSX, which should work with any sim which supports the older SimConnect SDK.
+* The "MSFS" edition is recommended for use with MSFS 2020 since it provides features specific to this version (like setting 'L' vars and WASM integration).
+* The "FSX" edition will connect to FSX Deluxe SP2 or newer simulators (including Steam and Acceleration editions).
+  This also includes MSFS 2020, but will not support certain features like WASM and HubHop integration or setting multiple SimConnect Event values.
+* The two plugin editions are completely separate and can be installed and run in Touch Portal at the same time.
+* Pages and buttons made for one edition will not work in the other (because they're separate plugins as far as TP is concerned).

 ## Installation

 Note: As with all plugins, this requires the Touch Portal Pro (paid) version to function.
 Use the latest available Touch Portal version for best results.

-1. Get the latest release of this plugin from the  [Releases](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases) page.
+1. Get the latest release of this plugin(s) you want to install from the  [Releases](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases) page.
-2. The plugin is distributed and installed as a standard Touch Portal `.tpp` plugin file.
+2. The plugins are distributed and installed as a standard Touch Portal `.tpp` plugin files.
 If you know how to import a plugin, just do that and skip to step 4.
 3. Import the plugin:
     1. Start/open _Touch Portal_.
     2. Click the Settings "gear" icon at the top-right and select "Import plugin..." from the menu.